Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

 Today, Sohan Qom has many fans in different countries, especially in Arab countries, and earns a lot of foreign currency for the country every year.

-Sohan Qom is one of the most delicious Persian sweets, usually served as an evening meal with tea.
-This delicious sweet has been prepared by hand and traditionally.
+Sohan Qom is one of the most delicious Persian sweets.
+It is usually served as an evening meal with tea.
+This sweet has been prepared by hand and traditionally.

 They still prepare delicious and delicious sohans in many workshops using traditional and old methods.